indiana-university/rivet-source/src/components/header-system/README.md

 If you'd like search to function differently, you can:

 - Change the value of the `action` and `method` attributes on the search `form` element
-- Change the value of the `name` attribute on the search `inpint` element
+- Change the value of the `name` attribute on the search `input` element

 To handle submitted search queries yourself without redirecting the user to a new page, use the following JavaScript: